shaw-andrew/EventTrackerProject/README.md

 So far I've worked on the back-end creating a Java program that talks to SQL and tested my current endpoints using Postman.

+11/13/22 update:
+This week I added a Javascript front end and made a dynamic single page front end.
+I utilized Ajax calls to perform all CRUD operations.
+Currently they all work, but I'm having issues with my PUT request, where it updates on the page but does not update in the database.
+I will be getting help to make sure this functionality is operational.
+I'm looking forward to adding an Angular front end next week.

 ## Technologies used
-Java, SQL, REST, Spring Boot, Spring Data, Postman
+Java, Javascript, SQL, REST, Spring Boot, Spring Data, Postman

 ## Rest Endpoints
 | CRUD Op. | HTTP Verb | URI                  | Request Body | Response Body |